 The duty to update generally does not apply to historical statements.
 In Shaw v.
-Digital Equipment Corp., the First Circuit explained that "accurate reports of past successes do not themselves give rise to a duty to inform the market whenever present circumstances suggest that the future may bring a turn for the worse."70 The company had made a statement that "[s]ervice revenues have continued to grow"; the court described that statement as a "historical fact not alleged to be false" which therefore "does not provide the basis for a duty to update."71 Similarly, the Eleventh Circuit recently stated that the duty to update "attaches only to forward-looking statements."72 Nevertheless, it should be noted that Backman v.
-Polaroid Corp. raised the possibility in dicta that the duty to update may be applicable to a historical statement that had a "forward intent and connotation" that parties relied upon.73
+Digital Equipment Corp., the First Circuit explained that "accurate reports of past successes do not themselves give rise to a duty to inform the market whenever present circumstances suggest that the future may bring a turn for the worse."
+The company had made a statement that "[s]ervice revenues have continued to grow"; the court described that statement as a "historical fact not alleged to be false" which therefore "does not provide the basis for a duty to update."
+Similarly, the Eleventh Circuit recently stated that the duty to update "attaches only to forward-looking statements."
+Nevertheless, it should be noted that Backman v.
+Polaroid Corp. raised the possibility in dicta that the duty to update may be applicable to a historical statement that had a "forward intent and connotation" that parties relied upon.
+The statement of the possibility of the possibility in dicta that the duty to update may be applicable to a historical statement that had a "forward intent and connotation" that parties relied upon.